I call on all Grand Mothers

 Madeline Karp, chapters program manager at the Climate Reality Project, works with the leaders of over 140 different activist chapters in the US, to empower them to make an impact at both the local and the federal levels.
 For Karp, All We Can Save‘s emphasis on climate justice makes it an invaluable teaching tool.

-The book directs activists’ attention to the lived experience of people on the sharp end of climate change, whether they are losing land to oil wells, choking on power plant emissions, or facing floods, drought, wildfires, or all three.
+The book directs activists’ attention to the lived experience of people on the sharp end of climate change, whether they are living in areas impacted by environmental hazards or facing floods, drought, or wildfires.

 “If we look at traditional climate activists from 10 years ago, 20 years ago, they were very grounded in science—’Can I communicate these statistics effectively to you to persuade you?'”
 Karp says.
 “There was less understanding that what might be happening in one sphere of inequity is directly related and directly correlated to what folks in another sphere are experiencing as well.”